nice-game-hints/deponia-doomsday/06-fair/025-mock-goal.md

 Well, you have done worse.
 What would make a perfect fake human?

 # The bowling ball?
 Of course, good idea!
 It looks a little bit of face, doesn't it?
 You can find one from the fair entrance.
+Try stick it into the small hole.

 # It is a little dull
 It is.
 You should add eyes and a mouth to it.
 I wonder, what three items would fit perfectly on those holes...